carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

   add doesn't need to overflow between the two 16-bit chunks.

 * Implement pre/post increment support.  (e.g. PR935)
-* Coalesce stack slots!
 * Implement smarter constant generation for binops with large immediates.

-* Consider materializing FP constants like 0.0f and 1.0f using integer immediate instructions then copy to FPU.
-Slower than load into FPU?

 //===---------------------------------------------------------------------===//